convissor/vim-settings/README.txt

 * Include tpope's fugitive plugin.
 * Include tpope's endwise plugin.
 * Include Karl Guertin's autoclose plugin.
+* Include my ctags_for_svn plugin.
 * Updated the taglist plugin to 4.6.

-I've also included an install script, "setup.sh", to create the symlinks from .vim and .vimrc to the files in this repository.
+I've also included an install script, "setup.sh", to create the symlinks from ~/.vim and ~/.vimrc to those elements in this repository.

 The rest of the text below here is from Andrei's original file...